 - Wrongful Death- Awarded to the family of the deceased when another party is found liable.

-How Selling Your Future Payments Can Help You Now
+How Can Selling My Future Payments Help Me Now?

-Instead of waiting months, or years between payments, what if you could get your money sooner in a large lump sum?
-You’d have the cash you need to do what you want without taking out a costly loan, or putting off your plans for years until you save up enough money.
+Instead of waiting months, or years between payments, what if you could get your money sooner in a lump sum?
+You’d have the cash on hand to do what you want without taking out a costly loan, or putting off your plans for years until you save up enough money.

 At Peachtree Financial, we’ve helped thousands of people get their money sooner by offering to purchase their future payments for a lump sum of cash.
-Here are just a few of the most popular reasons we’ve heard for why people want to sell their future payments.
+Whatever your reason for selling, we’re here to help.

 Pay Off Debt